hupe13/extensions-leaflet-map-github/readme.md

 *  hover:
      * Highlight a leaflet element on mouse over
      * get a tooltip for a leaflet element on mouse over.
 *  Hide Markers: Use it when a track in a GPX file contains some markers and you don't want to display them on the map.
+*  Styling marker in geojson files.
 *  Option to migrate from [WP GPX Maps](https://wordpress.org/plugins/wp-gpx-maps/) to elevation

 ## Screenshots